Follow along on our adventure of Building A Smoker.

 After the tree was cleared away, we took apart the BBQ to salvage any of the good parts.
 It felt like a such a waste tossing out such a new piece of equipment and the goal now was to repurpose what we could.
 Immediately it was decided that we would build a smoker.
 The only pieces not damaged were the handles off the doors, the temperature gage, the logo and the heating element area of the grill, though bent it was still functioning.

 With the salvaged bits stored away we set off with a plan of building a smoker.
 We had an idea of what we wanted for the body of the smoker and scoured the ads for upcoming auction sales.
 Everything we looked at was just not quite what we had envisioned until one day while in Canadian Tire after a yearlong search we found the perfect body for our new smoker.

 The vision has always been to build a large smoker.
 Something substantial so that we had the area to do a large cook.
 Having catered weddings and hosted pig roasts we have had the opportunity to use some very large BBQs and we wanted our smoker to not only be impressive but have the power to do the job.

 From there everything started to fall into place.
-In conversation with a local butcher we mentioned that we were building a smoker.
+In conversation with a local butcher, we mentioned that we were building a smoker.
 He gave us a great idea as to what we could use for the racking inside the unit.
-The heating element was a close fit and with a bit of work the smoker started to coming together.
+The heating element was a close fit and with a bit of work the smoker started to come together.